KaiFig/Unit_3/Project/read_me.md

 3. The application has a timeline of the game with the record that the user inputs explained in success criteria 2
 4. For each match that the user records, there is a seperate page with the timeline and inputs
 5. The application will have an overview screen that displays each game in chronolgical order
-6. The application enables the user to copy images onto it
+6. The aapplication enables the user to record each goal and substitution in real-time

 # Criteria B: